wyu6609/movies-api/README.md

 # movies-api

-Fullstack app utilizing React, Springboot and a MongoDB database A simple movie API service
+A simple movie API service with SpringBoot and MongoDB

 ## postman example